glamrock/cupcake/README.md

 - *permissions:background* is used so that the extension will notify of updates and display the post-installation page.
 Also used so that Cupcake will start/run on startup, before the browser is started (Windows only).
 - *permissions:cookies* allows reading/writing of cookies, but may not be necessary, since Cupcake doesn't currently use the Cookies API.

-### Financial
+### Financials
-Much of the Cupcake Bridge projects are self-funded by @glamrock, but the Chrome and Firefox extensions are covered under a generous grant from the Open Tech Fund.
+Much of the Cupcake Bridge projects are self-funded by @glamrock, but the Chrome and Firefox extensions were covered under a generous grant from the [Open Tech Fund](https://www.opentech.fund/project/cupcake-bridge) from 2013-2014.

 ### License
 My software is free to use, free to give to friends, & open-source, so everyone can make sure it's safe for people to use.
 Want to make changes?
-Go for it! :dog:

-Cupcake uses the Revised BSD license -- see license.txt for more info.
+Go for it! :dog: Cupcake uses the Revised BSD license -- see license.txt for more legal info.

 ### Cute dog
 ![dawww, lookit dat little tongue so cute](http://i.imgur.com/JYO9P6j.jpg)